Raytchellee/Le-chat-noir/Workshop.md

 ---

-In this workshop, we'll go through our bounty hack submission for the Decentralized Umoja 3 Bounty Hack.
+In this workshop, we'll go through our bounty hack submission.

 This workshop assumes that you've completed the tutorial.